ibm-cloud-docs/cloud-databases/truck-tracker-tutorial.md

 - `cos.tf` create a single Cloud Object Storage instance that is needed by OpenShift to manage the cluster.
 - `openshift.tf` creates a cluster of virtual machines inside your VPC, where you will deploy your applications.

-It will take several minutes for the databases and other resources to be ready, but you should now have some VPC resources, a cluster of virtual machines, a Databases for Redis instance, a Cloudant database and an Event Streams instance in your account, as well as a Container Registry namespace for your container images.
+It will take several minutes for the databases and other resources to be ready, but you should now have some VPC resources, a cluster of virtual machines, an {{site.data.keyword.databases-for-redis_full}} instance, a Cloudant database and an Event Streams instance in your account, as well as a Container Registry namespace for your container images.
 You can check by visiting the [Resources section](https://cloud.ibm.com/resources) of your IBM Cloud account.

 ### Step 4: Create container images and deploy to OpenShift
 {: #truck-tracker-open-shift}